-- Neither substitution of tack or aids nor addition of materials by exhibitors which could affect horse or tack shall be permitted unless approved by show management. - 4702 Use of Whips and Spurs - A. Crops, whips, or bats may be carried only when specified by the Competition Committee.
+4701 Neither substitution of tack or aids nor addition of materials by exhibitors which could affect horse or tack shall be permitted unless approved by show management.

+4702 Use of Whips and Spurs

+- A. Crops, whips, or bats may be carried only when specified by the Competition Committee.
 Crops etc. are not to be used prior to entering the ring.
 One or two disciplinary applications in the event of disobedience are sufficient.
 The Steward may rule that a rider be disqualified for improper use of a whip. - B. Spurs provided by the horse provider are permitted in Open, Intermediate and Novice.
-It is up to each horse provider to determine if they will allow spurs to be used on their horse. - A list of aids appropriate to each horse must be posted or accompany each horse.
+It is up to each horse provider to determine if they will allow spurs to be used on their horse.
+Riders may not wear their personal spurs.

+A list of aids appropriate to each horse must be posted or accompany each horse.
 Riders shall comply with the suggested use of aids.